mpopv/pmtds/README.md

 ### Note

-This library adds single-selector media queries, which can inflate your code size.
-Properly gzipping your files should negate most of the inflation, but you can also use a tool like [PostCSS MQPacker](https://github.com/hail2u/node-css-mqpacker) to combine queries at compile time.
-This may cause problems if you're doing a lot of overwriting down the cascade — pxsmlx works best with a low-specificity methodology like BEM or Atomic CSS.
+This library adds media queries that contain a single selector, which may inflate the size of your CSS versus combining them.
+Available evidence, however, indicates that if you serve your files with Gzip [the difference is negligible](https://benfrain.com/inline-or-combined-media-queries-in-sass-fight/) because of the repetitive nature of media queries allowing Gzip to mostly nullify their weight.
+If you're still concerned, you can use a tool like [PostCSS MQPacker](https://github.com/hail2u/node-css-mqpacker) to combine media queries at compile time.
+This may cause problems if you're doing a lot of overwriting down the cascade, instead of using a low-specificity methodology like BEM or Atomic CSS (which is recommended).
+Ultimately, the most efficient way to use pxsmlx should be selectively when you need to inject a set of breakpoint styles for a single property here and there.
+If you're changing several properties at once, you're probably better off writing a normal media query rather than including a pxsmlx mixin several times in a row.

 ### License
 - [MIT](https://github.com/mpopv/pxsmlx/blob/master/LICENSE)